marcgg/marcgg.github.com/_posts/2021-04-04-game-devlogs-list.md

 ## Jonas Tyroller

 This is [one of the bigger channels on this list](https://www.youtube.com/channel/UC_p_9arduPuxM8DHTGIuSOg), with a lot more "live action" segments than others.
-The tone might not please everyone, I'd either you'll like Jonas or you won't, but personnaly I enjoyed following the progress on his 2d platformer [Will You Snail](https://www.youtube.com/watch?v=PjD6NquXyLw).
-He also creates videos to explain game design concepts, like this about: [Can We Make This Button Fun To Press?](https://www.youtube.com/watch?v=7L1B5YaxxoA).
+The tone might not please everyone: either you'll like Jonas or you won't.
+Personnaly I enjoyed following the progress on his 2d platformer [Will You Snail](https://www.youtube.com/watch?v=PjD6NquXyLw).
+He also creates videos to explain game design concepts, like this one: [Can We Make This Button Fun To Press?](https://www.youtube.com/watch?v=7L1B5YaxxoA).

 <div class="image-wrapper" style="text-align: center"><a href="https://www.youtube.com/channel/UC_p_9arduPuxM8DHTGIuSOg"><img src="/assets/blog/gamedev/jonas-min.jpg" alt="Game dev channel" style="padding: 5px; width: 700px;"/></a></div>